John Tia

-John Akologu Tia (born 23 September 1954) is a politician and former Minister for Information in Ghana.
+John Akologu Tia (23 September 1954 – 24 March 2024) was a Ghanaian politician who served as Minister for Information.
 He was the Member of Parliament for Talensi from 7 January 1993 until he lost to Robert Nachinab Doameng in the 2012 General election.

 Early life and education

 Akologu was born at Gambaga in the Northern Region of Ghana.
 He attended the Zobzia Primary School and then the Local Authority Middle School both at Gambaga.
 His secondary education was at the Tamale Secondary School from 1969 to 1974 where he obtained the GCE Ordinary Level.
 He later obtained a Diploma in Journalism at the Ghana Institute of Journalism in 1980.
 He was a student at the Ghana Institute of Management and Public Administration (GIMPA) from 2005 to 2008.
 He was awarded the Certificate in Management in June 2006.
 He then got a Diploma in Public Administration in June 2007 and a Bachelor of Arts degree in Public Administration in 2008.